grasslandnetwork/cliptions/README.md

 ## CLI Tools

-Cliptions provides a complete suite of Rust-based CLI tools for all game operations.
+Cliptions provides a unified CLI tool with subcommands for all game operations.
 All tools use real CLIP models by default for accurate similarity calculations.

 ### Commitment Generation